ubinfie/ubinfie.github.io/contributing.md

 1. Click "Add a new file" in the top right
 1. Add your contents
 1. Commit those changes to a new branch (or a fork if you don't have access.)
-1. Open a pull request 1https://github.com/ubinfie/ubinfie.github.io/tree/main/_posts.
+1. Open a pull request.
 We will review and merge it.

 # Running the website locally